Ruby 1.8.6p230 SEGV on OpenSolaris

 It's a social calendar.
 It's too big to attach to this bug report.
 But I believe the problem description is good enough without the application.
 If someone needs it, I'll look for a way to transfer the rails application.

-#2 Updated by Prashant Srinivasan over 6 years ago
+#2 Updated by Prashant Srinivasan almost 7 years ago

 Thanks for the note - I hadn't noticed that p287 was released.
 The problem has gone away with p287.